close

-This festive and hearty cake is not only delicious, but very fragrant.
+This festive and hearty cake is not only delicious but also very fragrant, and it bakes up nice and moist without any added oil.
 Its few ingredients and steps make for easy preparation, and you can serve it plain or with Lemon Frosting.
-Grinding flour from whole-grain millet yields a nice cake that is less dense and heavy than when made with oat flour alone.
-This recipe uses no oil, and still bakes up moist without being greasy.
+Millet flour yields a cake that is less dense and heavy than when made with oat flour alone.
+You can buy pre-ground millet flour (use the same amount, ¾ cup), but it’s very easy to grind your own from whole millet; just follow the directions below.
+Look for whole millet in the bulk section of healthier grocery stores.

 Recipe from Straight Up Food.